RakhithJK/marticliment-UniGetUI-wiki/Home.md

 It's easy!
 Download and install the latest version of WingetUI by clicking [here](https://github.com/martinet101/WingetUI/releases/latest/download/WingetUI.Installer.exe)!

-You can also install WingetUI from winget: `winget install wingetui`
+You can also install WingetUI from [Winget-CLI](https://learn.microsoft.com/en-us/windows/package-manager/): `winget install wingetui`

-You can also install the app through [Scoop](https://scoop.sh/) (⚠️might cause issues, please install manually for the moment) since it's part of the Extras bucket (`scoop bucket add extras`).
+You can install the app through [Scoop](https://scoop.sh/) as well (⚠️might cause issues, please install manually or through Winget-CLI for the moment).

+To install it that way, first it's necessary to add the Extras bucket: `scoop bucket add extras`

-To install it that way, execute the following in a CLI: `scoop install wingetui`
+execute the following in a CLI: `scoop install wingetui`

 <br><br>
 _You have arrived at the end of the section.
 [Return to top](#wingetui)_